thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/bacnet-connector/bacnet-application-section-basic.md

-This configuration section contains settings of the application, such as:
+This configuration section contains application settings, such as:

 - **Object Name** - the gateway object name in the BACnet network;
 - **Host** - the gateway host in the BACnet network;